22F3000107/BDM_PROJECT/README.md

 ## 🧪 License

 MIT License – For educational and academic purposes only.
+Attribution encouraged 🙏

 ---

 # 🚀 Turning Data into Business Growth!